Skip to content

 Configuration

 JURASSIC is configured through a control file (often called *.ctl) and optional command-line overrides.
-Most applications in the repository (e.g. forward model, kernel, retrieval tools) share the same control-parameter infrastructure and populate a ctl_t structure internally.
+Most applications in the repository, such as the forward model, kernel, and retrieval tools, use the same control-file syntax and keyword names.

 This page documents the configuration syntax and the most important control keywords.